__________________________________________________________________

 kingdom of God is not like that.
 Prophecy says that people of the New Earth

-the new world, for covenant renewal shall be only with the House of Israel and
+the new world because, at first, covenant renewal is only with the House of Israel

 There is a need for separate distinctions to help understand heaven and earth.